It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 Progress isn’t always visible.

-- Some days, it’s making a call you were dreading.
+Some days, it’s making that phone call you’ve been dreading.

 Slow progress is still progress.